Last Updated on January 31, 2023

 A comfortable mattress is the ingredient of a good night’s sleep.
 Each of us has different preferences regarding comfort, and the same goes for mattresses.
 You should buy a mattress that fits your needs, but sometimes things can go wrong; you may end up with one which is too soft.
 Mattresses can also get saggy and lose their form over time due to wear and tear.

-Replacement is not always an option and of course it does not apply for new ones.
+Replacement is not always an option and of course, it does not apply to new ones.
 So today we are going to offer you some simple tips on how to make a mattress firmer.

 1. Manipulating Bedroom Temperature

 Temperature can affect the firmness.
 Generally, higher temperatures make it soft, while a colder environment makes it firm.
 So you can try lowering down the bedroom temperature using an air conditioner for a firmer finish.
 This will ensure that your sleep surface remains at a temperature that you love.
 Plus, it can significantly affect mattress life and longevity considering hot environments can cause sagging and hence reduce its overall lifespan.

 Mattress toppers are mini sheets of memory foam or latex that can be put over the existing mattress surface to add support and make it firmer; these are typically anything between 2-6 inches in height.
 They also come in other fillings such as polyester, cotton, wool, and other natural and synthetic materials, which are usually much thinner (approx 1-2 inches) and are often called pads as opposed to toppers.
 Pads will most likely make your sleep surface softer, so best to avoid these.
 Buy a topper matching your current bed size for a cheap but effective solution.
 They come with straps that can be used to hold them in place.
 It is easy to attach them and add robust support for extra support.